JosephOHagan/SVRA/README.md

 A random (somewhat chaotic) collection of all the potential interactions SVRA is capable of.

 ## svra_projectile_range_test
 An example featuring 3 floating targets of varying speeds in which the user is tasked to hit with cubes.
-Showcases the object snap zone and hover scripts in particular.
+* Showcases SVRA_ObjectSnapZone and SVRA_ObjectSnapZoneLocation scripts

 ## svra_example_grabbable_objects
 TODO : Simple example showing grabbable objects